GammaTechMK/gamma_smart_pagination/README.md

 GammaSmartPagination(
   key: const Key('firstScreenInfinitePagination'),
+  // Required (for status updates)
   gammaSmartController: GammaSmartController(),
+  // Required (for triggering load more when scrolled to bottom)
   scrollController: ScrollController,
+  // Future<void> Callback when user scrolls to the bottom of the list
   onLoadMore: () => loadMore(),
+  // Future<void> Callback when pull to refresh is triggered
   onRefresh: () => refreshItems(),
+  // Required
   itemCount: itemsList.length,
+  // Required
   itemBuilder: (context, index) => ListTile(
     title: Text(itemsList[index]),
   ),